The Album That Turned Country Music On It’s Head

 Well, the sparse 'Red Headed Stranger' sold in the millions, and Willie Nelson was, what seemed suddenly, the biggest name in music.
 He had demanded and received total control over the album and, to say the least, it paid off.
 And while the album is perhaps best remembered by most as containing Willie's first number one single 'Blue Eyes Crying In The Rain', every track on the album rings 'true Willie'.

 And the rest, as they say, is history.
 Not only was the career of Willie Nelson changed, the entire direction of country music changed.
 'The Outlaw Movement' was soon to follow, with names like Jennings, Paycheck, Coe, Glaser, Colter and many more.
 For millions of young people, for 'long-hairs' and 'red-necks', it was now OK to crank up the same kind of music.
+And so you started hearing, not only Willie, but Waylon, Paycheck and other 'country' artists on pop and rock and roll radio stations.

 And that change began with a sparse, plaintive, and brilliant album called 'Red Headed Stranger'.
 Willie Nelson was a stranger no more.